Authentication and Encryption

 key_file: node_exporter.keyTo test if it works, run:

-on the target nodes and havae moved thenode_exporter
+node_exporteron the target nodes and havae moved thenode_exporterbinary to/usr/local/bin. -

 Next, create the directory in the target nodes and then move the files.